Salvaging an Insufficient Offer

 Pick up the phone and call the assistant of the individual who is recruiting you (referred to as chair but can be center director, division chief, etc.).
 Often this is the assistant who coordinated your visit(s).
 Tell them you enjoyed meeting everyone, you are excited to have received an offer, and you’d like to schedule time to speak with the chair.
 If necessary note you may need to ask for an extension of the timeline for responding to the offer.
 Don’t be specific and don’t share any confidences.
 If pressed, explain “some details might be easiest to talk about.”
 Meet in person if you are within driving/train distance.

 Roleplay the meeting.
 This does NOT mean think all the possible answers in your head by yourself.
 This means actually say the words out loud in response to anticipated portions of the meeting.
-Prepared talking points in broad strokes while resisting the temptation to use a script which can come across as wooden and stiff.
+Prepare talking points in broad strokes while resisting the temptation to use a script, which can come across as wooden and stiff.
 Brainstorm multiple scenarios and plan your open and accepting body language in advance (even if you will be on the phone – your brain feels your body language).
 Aim to address the two or three deal-breakers, not to take a legalese approach to interpretation of the whole offer.

 SAMPLE SCRIPTS